MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-replica.md

-Storage Replica was introduced in Windows Server 2016.
-It enables storage-agnostic, block-level, synchronous replication between clusters or servers for disaster preparedness and recovery, and stretching of a failover cluster across sites for high availability.
+Storage Replica enables storage-agnostic, block-level, synchronous replication between clusters or servers for disaster preparedness and recovery and stretching of a failover cluster across sites for high availability.
 Synchronous replication enables mirroring of data in physical sites with crash-consistent volumes, ensuring zero data loss at the file system level.
 Asynchronous replication allows site extension beyond metropolitan ranges with the possibility of data loss.

 [Learn more](/windows-server/storage/storage-replica/storage-replica-overview) and review the [FAQs](/windows-server/storage/storage-replica/storage-replica-frequently-asked-questions).

-This article explains how Storage Replica integrates with System Center - Virtual Machine Manager (VMM), and describes how to set up Storage Replica using PowerShell to replicate storage in the VMM fabric.
+This article explains how Storage Replica integrates with System Center Virtual Machine Manager (VMM) and describes how to set up Storage Replica using PowerShell to replicate storage in the VMM fabric.

 ## Storage Replica in VMM